ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 # Cache your Laravel configuration settings
 laravel@server:laravel-project$ php artisan config:cache

+# Precompile your Blade views for faster loading
+laravel@server:laravel-project$ php artisan view:cache
 ```

-These two cache commands should be rerun after each (re)deployment---we'll take care of that in a future article.
+These optimizations should be rerun after each (re)deployment---we'll take care of that in a future article.

 {{< deploy-laravel/navbar >}}